Push-Up Progression Series

 A person who trains push-ups to near-failure with sufficient volume and eats at protein-adequate maintenance will experience recomposition.
 A person who lifts heavy weights in caloric surplus will gain lean mass and fat simultaneously.
 The weight on the bar is not the determining variable.
 The training conditions and nutrition are.

-#3 β Pike Push-Up to Full Extension addresses the deltoid activation gap in most bodyweight programs.
+#3: Pike Push-Up to Full Extension addresses the deltoid activation gap in most bodyweight programs.
 Standard push-ups are primarily pectoral and tricep.
 The pike position shifts the load toward the anterior and medial deltoids, which are major contributors to upper-body definition.
-It also serves as a progression pathway toward handstand push-ups for those who want to continue escalating difficulty.
+It also leads toward handstand push-ups for those who want to continue escalating difficulty.

 Exercise variant escalation is the most powerful long-term tool.
 Each exercise has a progression sequence: push-ups scale from standard through pike, decline, archer, and single-arm-assisted variants.
 Squats scale from standard through Bulgarian split squat, shrimp squat, and pistol squat.
 These transitions provide essentially unlimited difficulty progression without any external load.